 Distribution and service plans.
 The fund has a distribution agreement with the Distributor.
 The fund has adopted distribution and service plans for certain classes as detailed below pursuant to Rule 12b-1 under the 1940 Act, to pay the Distributor for services provided as the distributor of shares of the fund.
+In addition, under a service plan for certain classes as detailed below, the fund pays for certain other services.
 The fund may pay up to the following contractual rates of distribution and service fees under these arrangements, expressed as an annual percentage of average daily net assets for each class of the fund's shares: